-- Three donors of $20 million+ and five donors of $10 million+
+- The campaign received funds from three donors of $20 million+ and five donors of $10 million+.

-- The largest private fundraising campaign for a Smithsonian museum
+- This endeavor was the largest private fundraising campaign for a Smithsonian museum.

 The National Museum of African American History and Culture (NMAAHC) needed to raise $270 million to establish the only national museum devoted to African American history.
 CCS partnered with the NMAAHC leadership on this landmark campaign, which exceeded its goal by raising more than $320 million in private philanthropic support for its historic opening in Washington, DC.

 In 2003, President George W. Bush signed legislation to establish a national museum dedicated to African American history and culture.
-As a public-private partnership, the museum would receive half the funding from Congress and was responsible for raising the remaining $270 million through private philanthropic support.
+As a public-private partnership, the museum would receive half the funding from Congress and be responsible for raising the remaining $270 million through private philanthropic support.
 In 2006, Lonnie G. Bunch III was named founding director of the new Smithsonian Institution’s National Museum of African American History and Culture.
-A national board of leaders – the museum’s advisory Council – was engaged.
+A national board of leaders—the museum’s advisory Council—was engaged.
 After a few years of successful fundraising, the campaign needed acceleration as the timeline moved closer to the grand opening date.